stroke-input/stroke-input-android/README.md

 ## License

+**Copyright 2021–2022 Conway** <br>
+Licensed under the GNU General Public License v3.0 (GPL-3.0-only). <br>
-This repository is licensed under GPL-3.0-only, see [LICENSE].
+This is free software with NO WARRANTY etc. etc., see [LICENSE]. <br>

-For detailed copyright information, see [app/src/main/assets/about.html].
+For detailed copyright information in relation to dependencies, see [app/src/main/assets/about.html].

 ## Assets